Podcastindex-org/podcast-namespace/chapters/jsonChapters.md

  - `img` (optional - string) The url of an image to use as chapter art.
  - `url` (optional - string) The url of a web page or supporting document that's related to the topic of this chapter.
  - `toc` (optional - boolean) If this property is present and set to false, this chapter should not display visibly to the user in either the table of contents or as a jump-to point in the user interface.
 It should be considered a "silent" chapter marker for the purpose of meta-data only.
 If this property is set to `true` or not present at all, this should be considered a normal chapter for display to the user.
 The name "toc" is short for "table of contents".
+ - `endTime` (optional - float) The end time of the chapter, expressed in seconds with float precision for fractions of a second.

 <br>